zohaibshahzadTO/Studio-Ghibli-App/README.md

 However, now what we need to do is come up with some way to deal with errors.
 What if the wrong URL is used or the URL broke and nothing is being displayed?
 When making an HTTP request, the response returns with HTTP status codes.
 404 is quite well known, meaning <b>Not Found</b>, and 200 <b>OK</b> is a successful request.

 To combat this, we can add an <b>If</b> statement, If the URL succeeds, make a range between 200 - 300, else the request fails.

+Below is the entire code up till now:

+We're making good progress as we've successfully used a GET HTTP request to retrieve the API endpoint which consisted of data in JSON format.
+So far we have been logging the data in the console.
+Now lets try to display this data on the front end of the website which we'll do with some DOM manipulation.